chrisgjarrett/chrisgjarrett.github.io/_portfolio/remote-work-analytics.md

 The GP also wished to understand how the different types of results affected the total time spent on processing the results.
 Because the predictors are count variables (numbers of results) and the dependent variable is continuous (time), I used a negative binomial regrssion analysis and compared the resulting coefficients.

 ## Negative binomial vs Poisson regression
-The negative binomial regression analysis was preferred to a Poisson regression because the variance of the time taken (85.4 min<sup>2</sup>) was much larger than the mean (14.8 minutes).
+The negative binomial regression analysis was preferred to a Poisson regression because the variance of the time taken (85.4 min<sup>2</sup>) was much larger than the mean (14.8 minutes per doctor per day).
 Regardless, I trialled both models and compared them by examining residual plots and also performing a likelihood ratio test to compare the models

 First, a likelihood ratio is computed - how well each model fits the data.
 A chi-squared test is then used to determine if the difference is statistically significant.
 In this case, the likelihood scores for negative binomial and poisson were -637.97 and -Inf respectively.
 This gives a likelihood ratio of Inf, which of course resulted in a p value of 0, indicating that the negative binomial model gave a significantly better fit.
-This is confirmed by the residual plots below:
+This is confirmed by the residual plots below.
+The standardised residuals of the negative binomial model are more tightly clustered within the +/- 2 standard deviation range, whereas the poisson residuals are spread across a larger range.

 ![Binomial residuals.](/assets/images/remote-work-analytics/binomial-residuals.svg "Binomial residuals")

 ![Poisson residuals.](/assets/images/remote-work-analytics/poisson-residuals.svg "Binomial residuals")

-The standardised residuals of the negative binomial model are more tightly clustered within the +/- 2 standard deviation range, whereas the poisson residuals are spread across a larger range.

-In both cases, there are appears to be on prediction that is an extremely large outlier.
+In both cases, there are appears to be one prediction that is an extremely large outlier.
 It may be an innocuous data entry error, or a more serious problem with the underlying model.
 It warrants further investigation, but this shall not be covered here.

 ## Examining regression coefficients
 Finally, we can compare the regression coefficient magnitudes to get a sense of relative importance of the different result types on the total time taken.
-A plot of the estimated coefficients with standard error bars is shown below:
+A plot of the estimated coefficients with standard error bars is shown below.

 ![Regression coefficients.](/assets/images/remote-work-analytics/coefficient-comparison-time-taken.svg "Regression coefficients")

 Because of the log-scale, it is tricky to draw conclusions on the absolute impact of each type of result.
 Moreover, the error bars consistently overlap with each other, further impacting the conclusions that can be drawn.
 At best, we can draw general conclusions where error bars do not overlap, and identify a general trend.
 For example, we can probably conclude that medical letters take longer than laboratory results (no overlap), but cannot confidently say whether admin or screening takes longer (due to overlap in error bars).

 Perhaps more interestingly, this model could serve as a foundation to build a predictive tool that lets the GP ballpark how long different workloads will take to complete.
-This could be used to improve workflow efficiency, or possibly for advertising/marketing purposes.
+This could be used to improve workflow efficiency, or possibly to inform doctors how long certain result loads are expected to take to clear.